MrYsLab/xi/README.md

 NOTE: BeagleBone-IO package needs to be updated to the latest release for Servo support.
 To update the node modules to the latest versions, issue the following command while in the xibone directory:

-For Linux/Mac:

 sudo npm update beaglebone-io

-For Windows:

-npm update beaglebone-io

 ### Raspberry Pi/Device Wiring Information:
 1. [Servo Motor (Standard and Continuous)](https://raw.github.com/MrYsLab/Xi/master/documentation/drawings/RPiServoWiring.png)

 NOTE: Raspberry-IO package needs to be updated to the latest release for Servo support.
-To update the node modules to the latest versions, issue the following command while in the xibone directory:
+To update the node modules to the latest versions, issue the following command while in the xipi directory:

-For Linux/Mac:

 sudo npm rm raspi-io
 sudo npm install raspi-io

-For Windows:

-npm rm raspi-io
-npm install raspi-io

 ### Current Board/Device Support Table
 ![ScreenShot](https://raw.github.com/MrYsLab/Xi/master/documentation/drawings/StatusTable_31Dec14.png)